 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

-You love your family and want to keep them healthy.
-Every January brings a new reminder that lofty ambitions mean little — you need to make change a habit if you want it to stick.
+You love your tribe and want to maintain healthy family habits.
+Every January brings a new reminder that lofty ambitions mean little — you need to create a habit if you want it to stick.